MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 The Power Platform is made very viable through the option of "the Add-in" where storage and capacity may be purchased to fill gaps in those areas.
 The main difference for this type of A la Carte service over platforms like Azure is that the extras are purchased as a package rather than a case of "pay as you go" or as usage charges.
 Power Virtual Agents provide capacity in the same block as its initial monthly license cost.
 Power Apps and Power Automate are optimized by preset support expectations such as a daily limit on API calls or a reserved storage area.

-This concept is the impetus for guidance recommending the reviewing usage and capacity from the Power Platform administration areas and to be at least familiar with the reports and dasboards if not adding the review to the regular course of operations.
+This concept is the impetus for guidance recommending the reviewing usage and capacity from the Power Platform administration areas and to be at least familiar with the reports and dashboards if not adding the review to the regular course of operations.

 Storage and Capacity are considered tenant wide resources and when deciding cost impact, they should be considered in those terms as they can make a difference if the user case is to support a single user's application versus one for the larger organization.
-On that point, add ins such as AI Builder work in the same way where the ability is added at the tenant level and where the benefit could be seen as one for the wole organization being served or for the organization to serve a specific need.
+On that point, add ins such as AI Builder work in the same way where the ability is added at the tenant level and where the benefit could be seen as one for the whole organization being served or for the organization to serve a specific need.

 ### Trials and Free Services

 A question that has arisen for users who want to evaluate or learn elements of the Power Platform is how much that effort may cost and it may sometimes be a hindrance to those outside the people specifically licensed.
-It is important to note that there are always trials and services provided by Microsoft to mitigate this from direct 30 day trials using the Power Platform to implenting a personal environment via the technical community resources as well as to obtaining a personal Developer Tenant where the user has nearly all the power as an E5 tenant level organization.
+It is important to note that there are always trials and services provided by Microsoft to mitigate this from direct 30 day trials using the Power Platform to implementing a personal environment via the technical community resources as well as to obtaining a personal Developer Tenant where the user has nearly all the power as an E5 tenant level organization.
 The ability to move what has been learned or separately developed into the production organization is being enhanced constantly by Microsoft and the community, the latter of which provides not just samples but process knowledge and guidance.
 Checking in with a community contributor on whether a solution has a license impact is a good way to fast track decision making in this regard especially if significant time has passed since the contribution.

 The important piece to note in this concept is that although there will always be ways to "try things out", those ways will have limitations, the least being time.
-A Developer tenant user will still need to pay for the use of Power Platform after the specific trial period is over and even though the current policy for the tenant may be an automatic 90 day reneway based on usage.
+A Developer tenant user will still need to pay for the use of Power Platform after the specific trial period is over and even though the current policy for the tenant may be an automatic 90 day renewal based on usage.
 Taking advantage of "free" services is certainly recommended but it is good to keep a close eye on articles like this to be prepared for costs that may have to be incurred.

 See the guidance section below on more information using the Community Plan.

 ### The Power Virtual Agent Subscription

 Outside of MS Teams, a major concept in Power Platform is the one of the subscription which is similar to storage, capacity and Add-ins in that they are at a tenant level billed to the organization as a whole and not by individual.
-Just like storage and capacity, there is a limit to usage where going over can be accommodated by purchasing capactity or another license which stacks on to the original.
+Just like storage and capacity, there is a limit to usage where going over can be accommodated by purchasing capacity or another license which stacks on to the original.
 There is some uncertainty, however, for Power Virtual Agents as to the exact manner it uses that capacity and although the licensing guide is very clear on the units of use, there is no current map or list that directly assigns an activity by the underlying AI system to a specific number of units.
 It is because of that that usage analysis is very important especially at the end of a trial or single month but, at least for this time, on an on going, monthly basis with an eye on the bot solutions themselves.

 Guidance at this stage reiterates implementation via MS Teams if that is the appropriate delivery host but if it is not, guidance calls for making the most of the enabled feature to being down the ROI costs.
 Refer to the guidance section here for more on cost comparisons.